MITHStudios/mithx-poc/README.md

 This command will start both the react front-end as well as the express back-end.

-Make sure the database service is running.
+Make sure the database service is running and that you are using node v18.

 ```bash
 npm start